 For information about accessibility features and options in Microsoft Office products, visit Accessibility Tutorials for Microsoft Products.

 All web pages managed by the Web Team use Cascading Style Sheets (CSS) for layout, font style, font size, colors, and other stylistic elements.
-HTML tables are used for data tables, as well as to aid in layout of HTML forms.
+HTML tables are used for data tables.

 Plugins are add-on web browser applications that enable a web browser to access non-web file formats, such as PDF, word processing, spreadsheet, movie, audio, and other multimedia.